-- Duration: The right to use a particular property or an asset will be transferred under lease for a particular period of time.
+- Duration: The right to use a particular property or an asset will be transferred under lease for a particular period.
 Such a period for which the right is transferred will have to be mentioned in the agreement.

 Types of Lease

-- Financial: It is a kind of arrangement that is not eligible for cancellation and the rentals are required to be paid till the end of the lease duration.
+- Financial: It is a kind of arrangement that is not eligible for cancellation, and the rentals are required to be paid until the end of the lease duration.
 In such type, the duration is generally equal to the useful life of the asset.

-Thus, the lessor shall show the finance lease as a sale of the asset and the lessee shall show such leased asset as an asset in his balance sheet and present value of future rentals shall be shown as a liability.
+Thus, the lessor shall show the finance lease as a sale of the asset, and the lessee shall show such leased asset as an asset in his balance sheet, and the present value of future rentals shall be shown as a liability.

 - Operating: This agreement can be canceled before the expiry of the lease period by providing prior notice.
 Also, the duration is less than the useful life of the asset.
 Thus, the lessor is not able to recover the full cost of the asset during the lease period.
 In such an arrangement, the lessor is liable to bear the maintenance costs too.

 - Leveraged Leasing: Such an arrangement involves three parties, known as lessor, lessee, and lender.
-The asset is being financed by the lessor from the financial assistance of the lender who invests in the asset.
+The lessor is financing the asset from the financial assistance of the lender who invests in the asset.

 How does it Work?

 Leasing allows the lessee to enjoy the right to use an asset without actually owning it.
-In order to enjoy such a right to use the asset, the lessee is required to make lease payments to the lessor.
-The frequency of such payment can be monthly, quarterly or yearly depending on the contract.
+To enjoy such a right to use the asset, the lessee is required to make lease payments to the lessor.
+The frequency of such payment can be monthly, quarterly, or yearly depending on the contract.
 The ownership of the asset remains with the lessor only.